I often ask what lenses you need for shooting real estate videos, and here are my recommendations.

 |Nikon AF-S Nikkor 50mm f/1.8G||(Best Nikon lens for real estate video)||View on Amazon|

-So the first best video lens for real estate I use, which was in my budget kit, is the 12 millimeter Samyang lens, which I still used today, and it works incredibly well.
+So the first best video lens for real estate I used, which was in my budget kit, is the 12-millimeter Samyang lens, which I still used today, and it works incredibly well.

 It’s a lens that’s enjoyed popularity since it came out with plenty of Sony, especially Fuji camera owners, picking them up.

-You can find lots of good reviews of it online from some outstanding photographers.
+You can find lots of good reviews online from some outstanding photographers.